-32 Section 508 of the Rehabilitation Act requires that Federal agencies' electronic and information technology is accessible to people with disabilities, including employees and members of the public.
+&lt;sup>32 Section 508 of the Rehabilitation Act requires that Federal agencies' electronic and information technology is accessible to people with disabilities, including employees and members of the public.
 Many state and local public agencies have adopted these standards as best practices.
-See Title 29, Chapter 16, § 794d Electronic and information technology.
+Refer to Title 29, Chapter 16, § 794d Electronic and information technology.